kaigelee/CSFCN/README.md

    - We reproduced the network files of [SFANet](https://ieeexplore.ieee.org/abstract/document/9583294) and [MGSeg](https://ieeexplore.ieee.org/abstract/document/9511235) for comparison with them.
 (Aug/16/2022)
    - We validate the validity of our reproductions, which achieve comparable performance to those in the original paper.
 (Aug/19/2022)
    - We’ve updated how to use TensorRT to accelerate network inference.
 (Sep/26/2022)
+   - We find the design of *Real-Time Single Image and Video Super-Resolution Using an Efficient Sub-Pixel Convolutional Neural Network, CVPR 2016* could further improve performance, so we recommend using it to build networks.
+(Sep/27/2022)